openharmony/docs/en/application-dev/reference/apis/js-apis-Context.md

 getAppVersionInfo(callback: AsyncCallback\<HapModuleInfo>): void

-Obtains the version information of the application.
+Obtains the version information of this application.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core